secretflow/spu/docs/development/psi_protocol_intro.rst

 We implement our own three-party PSI protocol based on ECDH.
 Note that our implementation has known leakage, please use at your own risk.

-Assume Alice, Bob, Chalie (receiver) want to perform 3P PSI, in addition to the final output, our protocol leaks the intersection size of Alice's data and Bob's data to Charlie.
+Assume Alice, Bob, Charlie (receiver) want to perform 3P PSI, in addition to the final output, our protocol leaks the intersection size of Alice's data and Bob's data to Charlie.

 .. figure:: ../imgs/dh_psi_3p.png